cbcrg/tcoffee/docs/tcoffee_manual.rst

 ::

-  Note: Sample_seq8 is merely a FASTA file where sequences can be omitted.
-Seque\
+  Note: Sample_seq8 is merely a FASTA file where sequences can be omitted, but  \
- nces can be omitted, but you can also leave them, at your entire convenience.
+  you can also leave them, at your entire convenience.

 ::